sergesha/angularjs-to-react-ai-conversion/prompt-library/README.md

-# AngularJS-to-React Conversion Prompt Library
+# AngularJS to React Conversion Prompt Library

-This library contains a collection of prompts designed to assist and accelerate the process of converting AngularJS applications to React.
-The prompts focus on breaking down the conversion into manageable steps and leveraging AI assistance for specific transformations.
+This library contains a collection of prompts designed to assist in the conversion of AngularJS applications to React, leveraging AI assistance where possible.

 ## Purpose

-The goal of this library is to:
+The goal of these prompts is to:

-1.  **Standardize** the conversion approach.
-2.  **Automate** repetitive transformation tasks using AI prompts.
-3.  **Guide** developers through specific AngularJS-to-React pattern conversions.
-4.  **Improve** efficiency and reduce the manual effort required for migration.
+1.  **Standardize:** Provide a consistent approach to common conversion tasks.
+2.  **Automate:** Guide AI tools to perform specific, repeatable transformations.
+3.  **Accelerate:** Speed up the migration process by breaking down complex tasks into manageable, promptable steps.

 ## Available Prompts

-*   **[Initial Project Setup](./PROJECT-SETUP.md):** Guides the initial setup of the target React project repository, including adding the original AngularJS source as a submodule.
+*   **[Initial Project Setup](./PROJECT-SETUP.md):** Guides the creation of the React project repository, cloning the source AngularJS app as a submodule, and initializing the basic React structure.
-*   **[Testing Setup with Playwright](./TESTING-SETUP-PLAYWRIGHT.md):** Details how to set up Playwright for visual regression testing, enabling side-by-side comparison and a "test-compare-fix-retest" workflow between the AngularJS and React applications.
+*   **[Playwright Testing Setup for Visual Comparison](./TESTING-SETUP-PLAYWRIGHT.md):** Details how to set up Playwright for visual regression testing, comparing the running AngularJS and React applications side-by-side.
-*   *(More prompts will be added here as the conversion progresses, covering components, services, routing, data binding, etc.)*
+*   _(More prompts will be added here as the conversion progresses, covering components, services, routing, etc.)_

 ## How to Use

-1.  **Identify** the specific conversion task you need to perform (e.g., setting up the project, converting a controller, setting up testing).
+1. Identify the conversion task you need to perform (e.g., setting up the project, converting a specific component).
-2.  **Select** the relevant prompt from the list above.
+2. Find the relevant prompt in this library.
-3.  **Copy** the prompt content.
+3. Copy the prompt content.
-4.  **Paste** it into your AI assistant (like Gemini, ChatGPT, etc.).
+4. Paste it into your AI assistant (like Gemini, ChatGPT, etc.).
-5.  **Provide** any necessary context (e.g., specific code snippets from your AngularJS application).
+5. Provide any necessary context specific to your application (e.g., code snippets from your AngularJS app).
-6.  **Review and adapt** the AI-generated output for your specific needs.
+6. Review and adapt the AI-generated output for your React application.

-## Contributing

-Feel free to add new prompts or refine existing ones as you work through the conversion process.
-Ensure prompts are clear, focused, and reusable.
+---

+*This library is part of the AngularJS-to-React AI Conversion Test Task.*